CAST-Extend/com.castsoftware.aip.datamart/README.md

 * When AEP has not be calculated for a snapshot, the Datamart reports the 'null' value, whereas the Datapond reports the value of the next snapshot
 * The calculation of averages has been fixed

-To add these 2 database views to the Datamart schema, runs `create_views.bat` file from your installation directory:
+To add these 2 database views to the Datamart schema, runs `create_datapond_views.bat` file from your installation directory:
 ```
-C:\>create_views
+C:\>create_datapond_views
 ```
 ## Summary of Tables